-Step 5: Check that the flexibility established in laboratory testing still holds for the operational conditions
+Step 5: Check that the flexibility established in laboratory testing

 Evaluate whether the flexibility estimated during Laboratory Testing still holds in the operational environment.
 If not, determine whether to alter modify or optimize the innovation prototype to increase the size of the market for the innovation.
-If satisfied with the test results and current innovation design, proceed to full scale deployment (TRL 9).
+If

-Figure 4-1 Overview of iterative process introduced in laboratory testing.
+Figure 5-1 Overview of iterative process introduced in laboratory testing.

-Figure 4-2 Overview of iterative process introduced in operational testing.
+Figure 5-2 Overview of iterative process introduced in operational testing.